 You go on vacation to get away from life for a while and leave everyday tasks behind, right?
 You don’t want to think about anything – especially not recycling bins!

 What if I asked you to take the task of recycling with you on vacation?
 Do I hear a big, “Ugh!!” or “It’s just a week!”?

-I hear you….but think about how much garbage you can produce in a week (read “How Much Garbage Do We Produce?”).
+I hear you….but think about how much garbage you can produce in a week even while on vacation (read “How Much Garbage Do We Produce?”).
 Think about how much of it will end up in a landfill?

 I recently returned from a vacation in beautiful Lake George, NY.
 We rented an awesome house with great friends.
 As we unpacked and set things up I began to wonder if we’d be recycling – weird, I know!

 Anyway, despite being really passionate about recycling, I’m always a little concerned about imposing on other people.
 I’m afraid they’ll think it’s weird or a pain – or both!

 Fortunately my husband is always good about breaking the ice for me by announcing, “So, Pam is obsessed with recycling just in case you see her digging in the trash this week!” – thanks, honey! 🙂

 My husband’s “loving” comment was actually helpful.
 It got us all talking about what we could and couldn’t recycle at the house, how to sort things and what day trash and recycling would be picked up.
 It also got us talk about Greenily – bonus!

 Shortly after the quick recycling/Greenily discussion one of the dads disappeared for a while.

 Upon his return to the group he proudly announced to me his awesome, incredible job of sorting all of the recycling.
 He had spent close to an hour – if not more – separating out all of the recyclables from the previous week’s renters into multiple bins!